ID 26336534 © Yap Kee Chan | Dreamstime.com

 A local gem hiding in plain sight for the past 15 years, Collins Brothers offers at least 12 different soups for take-out only.
 But just because it isn’t a full-service restaurant doesn’t mean it’s not spectacular: owners Dan Largy and Robert Hughes only use the freshest ingredients, and serve up to 500 customers daily, not including wholesale.
 The clam chowder is a top seller, but you also can’t go wrong with corn and bacon chowder, meatball and sausage Parmesan soup, or Nantucket seafood chowder.

-This casual café and lunch counter serves all the classic breakfast and lunch staples (their hot dogs and steak sandwich are local legends), but it’s the soups that have really put it on the map.
+This casual café and lunch counter serves all the classic breakfast and lunch staples (their hot dogs and steak sandwich are especially popular), but it’s the soups that have really put it on the map.
 The variety changes daily, but expect to find butternut squash, chicken noodle, beef stew, New England clam chowder, chicken gumbo, pasta fagiolo, and/or Spanish chicken soup, all made fresh every say using only the best seasonal ingredients.

 Yelp/ Alan B.